 |The installation by Ashlee Whitaker, Associate Curator of Exhibition|

-Herr Barsch's palette is colorful and he uses it well, but it was Andrew Smith's sculpture, Moon Pool (2004) that made the evening.
+But it was Andrew Smith's sculpture, Moon Pool that made the day.

 After the party the road led into the Exclusive Neighborhood.
 (Nothing like a big home to assuage the mortality.)
 At the end I took a right, went about a mile (which way?) and came to Canyon Road.